PREreview/documentation/resources/tips_emails_LivePREJC.md

 *Use a collaborative doc to take notes*: In preparation for your JC, prepare in advance a document in which you or someone else from the group can take notes of the main discussion points.
 The collaborative document could be a Google Doc, or an Etherpad.

-yu can also us[quick template](TO BE ADDED) to guide the discussion with some pre-written questions.
+You can also use [quick template](TO BE ADDED) to guide the discussion with some pre-written questions.
 You can then share the document ahead of time to allow for any eagear partticipant to fill out the questions with notes before the meeting.
 This step is important because by taking notes you will have a much easier time to compile the feedback to share with the community (*e.g.*, on PREreview!).

 **4. Work in pairs**